 I've had fun a lot with this manga and I certainly can say for sure that this is gonna be big in the fantasy sub-genre.
 It's not too edgy that you cringe to sleep, but it is dark enough to keep you interested and invested.
 The world-building is amazing too, though we don't know much about it, there are hints here and there and it's really fun to try and think about all of the subtle things happening in the background.
 The characters are fun to watch, somewhat relatable , have reasonable motives and their personalities tend to defer from others, side-characters are also given some backstories and such.
 The art style is highly-stylized, detailed and the fight scenes are awesome.
 This is some top-tier manga here.

-Mark my words, this manga is going to big in due time.
+Mark my words, this manga is going to be big in due time.
 Unfortunately, as a monthly manga, that may take a while.
 For now enjoy this mostly spoiler-free review and decide for yourself wether this is worthy of your time.
-The spoilers you find in my review are from chapter 1 and 2 to give examples of the setting, so beware for slight spoilers.
+The spoilers you find in my review are from chapter 1 and 2 to give examples of the setting.

 The first couple of chapters show the merciless world out there and the tactics to use.
 Simply being powerful doesn't mean anything against a horde of goblins, accompanied by shamans, hobgoblins or higher ranked enemies.
 One needs tactics and that is one of the reasons why I like it.
 The MC, Goblin Slayer, is rational and thinks of the best solutions regardless what others may think.
 The most spoiler-free example I can give is that in the first couple chapters, he shows that even the gobin children must not be left alone, for they will harbour hate toward the humans that killed their family and will strike back when grown up.